Ted Leonsis

-Theodore John Leonsis (born January 8, 1957) is an American businessman.
+Theodore John Leonsis (born January 8, 1957) is a Greek American billionaire businessman and sports team owner.
 He is a former senior executive with America Online (AOL) and the founder, chairman, and CEO of Monumental Sports & Entertainment, which owns the NHL's Washington Capitals, the NBA's Washington Wizards, the WNBA's Washington Mystics, and Monumental Sports Network.

 Leonsis graduated from Georgetown University in 1977.
 He has served on the board of directors at Georgetown University and also served a brief tenure as the mayor of Orchid, Florida.
-As of 2023, he held a net worth of $2.8 billion.
+As of 2026, he held a net worth of $3.9 billion.

-As CEO of Monumental Sports, he has used the threat of leaving Washington, D.C. to demand that District of Columbia taxpayers subsidize the operations of his D.C.-based teams.
-In 2023, Lenosis entered into an agreement with Virginia governor Glenn Youngkin to relocate the Washington Wizards and Capitals from the District of Columbia to Alexandria, Virginia at a proposed cost of $1.35 billion for Virginia taxpayers.
-However, Virginia state and local politicians rejected what would have been the largest public stadium subsidy of its kind.

 Early life and education

-Leonsis was born on January 8, 1957, in the Brooklyn borough of New York City, to a family of working-class Greek immigrant grandparents, who were mill workers, and parents who worked as a waiter and a secretary.
+Leonsis was born on January 8, 1957, in the Brooklyn borough of New York City to a family of working-class Greek immigrant grandparents, who were mill workers, and parents who worked as a waiter and a secretary.
 When his high school guidance counselor evaluated his skill set, the counselor concluded that young Ted was destined to work in a grocery store.

 He attended Brooklyn Technical High School, before moving to Lowell, Massachusetts, where he graduated from Lowell High School in 1973.
-He was first in his family to go to university, where he attended Georgetown University to pursue his undergraduate studies majoring in American Studies, and graduated in 1977 at the top of his class.
+He was first in his family to go to a university, where he attended Georgetown University to pursue his undergraduate studies majoring in American Studies, and graduated in 1977 at the top of his class.